 Maintaining laminate floors is very straightforward and inexpensive.
 You can enhance the appearance of your laminates by sweeping dirt and draining any standing water.
 Moreover, you can mop the floor to remove excess dirt.

-Guidelines of Deep Cleaning a Laminated Entryway
+Guidelines for Deep Cleaning a Laminated Entryway

 - Start by sweeping the laminate planks to remove excess dirt.

 - Do not use excess water when mopping a laminate floor.
-Furthermore, do not allow any amount of water to pool on the plank as you may risk bubbling or warping.
+Furthermore, do not allow any amount of water to pool on the plank, as you may risk bubbling or warping.

 - Do not use oil or wax-based soaps since they can leave damaging residues behind.